 Option #2: The approach may display a five-section cluster in conjunction with a three-section head.
 If the lanes are exclusive left and right turn lanes, then the five-section cluster should be placed over the center of the lane line and the three-section head over the major movement lane.
-If one of the lanes is a shared left and right lane, then the five-section cluster should be placed over the center of this lane and the three-section head over the center of the other lane.
+If one of the lanes is a shared left and right lane, then the five-section cluster should be placed over the center of the section of the lane line and the three-and the three-section head over the center of the section cluster should be placed over the center of the lanes.